 Ryan Ward is a Senior Program Associate for the Center for Native American Youth at The Aspen Institute.
 Ryan grew up in Oregon and is an enrolled member of the Cowlitz Tribe of Indians in Washington State.
 He is a graduate of the University of Washington School of Law where he studied Federal Indian Law and was the Vice President of the Native American Law Students Association.

 During law school, Ryan worked at the Oregon Supreme Court and then later at the Native American Rights Fund (NARF) in the DC office.
-While at NARF, Ryan worked on issues ranging from Indian water rights to fee-trust land transactions, and also on the Tribal Supreme Court Project.
+While at NARF, Ryan worked on issues ranging from Indian water rights to fee-to-trust land transactions, and also on the Tribal Supreme Court Project.